My body, my story

 Always sexy.
 I feel beautiful, and that definitely gives me more confidence.
 But also comfortable, free to move.

-Your favorite bodysuit from the new collection?
+What's your favorite bodysuit from the new collection?

 The High Black bodysuit.